makrai/notes/sun2006-multiling-sentiment.md

   2. similar cultures construct and construe figurative language similarly (Casas and Campoy, 1995; Vulanović, 2014)
   3. emotion semantics is similar between languages that are culturally-related (Jackson+ 2019)
+    * eg grief = ?
-     * e.g. in Persian, ‘grief’ and ‘regret’ are expressed with the same word whereas ‘grief’ is co-lexified with ‘anxiety’ in Dargwa
+      * in Persian, ‘grief’ and ‘regret’ are expressed with the same word
+      * in Dargwa, ‘grief’ is co-lexified with ‘anxiety’
       * Therefore, Persian/Dargwa speakers may perceive ‘grief’ as more similar
 * We validate the proposed features qualitatively, and also by an extrinsic
   * confirm that our linguistic features capture the intended cultural patterns